(And what to do instead…)

 What You Really Want is Strength/Stability

-Lots of repetition, builds endurance, increases the size of mitochondria in the cell and thus you get fatigue resistance, not hypertrophy of the muscles so they appear to be bulging out every which way.
+Lots of repetition, builds endurance, increases the size of mitochondria in the cell and develops fatigue resistance.
+It does not hypertrophy the muscles of your abdominals so they appear to be bulging out of your skin.

-I don’t know about you, but it’s been my experience that most people (even those who might generally be considered not all that fit…) can bang out 25+ crunches with ease, from a variety of positions even.
+It’s been my experience that most people (even those who might generally be considered not all that fit…) can bang out 25+ crunches with ease, from a variety of positions even.
+If you have that capacity already, why keep going?

-In other words, if you going to do exercises that bend your spine repeatedly (if you’re going to do them at all…), they need to be challenging enough to approach actual muscular fatigue.
-You should also be resting an appropriate amount so that subsequent bouts of fatigue are not ending up in passive structures like ligaments or your vertebral discs.
+If you going to do exercises that bend your spine repeatedly they need to be challenging enough to approach actual muscular fatigue.
+Followed by sufficient rest so that subsequent bouts of fatigue are not putting excessive amounts of force in passive structures like ligaments or your vertebral discs.

 Here’s the thing about six-pack abs: